“My home is one that has been filled with more love than I could ever have imagined.”

 2) The laughter is often contagious.
 Watching a child smile or even laugh for the first time after a life of abuse and neglect is heartwarming.
 I have had the privilege of watching a child who had suffered unimaginable abuse learn how to play and learn how to laugh while playing with the other children in my home.
 That laughter is often healing for all involved.

 3) A community rallies together.
 Without a doubt, I could never be a foster parent without the support of others.
 As I have written countless times, not everyone can be a foster parent.
 Yet, everyone can help in some way.
-It has been a joy to watch the small community I live in come together to help our children in foster care; not only in my own home, but in the residential group home for boys in foster care I have founded, as well.
+It has been a joy to watch the small community I live in come together to help our children in foster care.

 4) Helping birth parents heal.
 As a foster parent, I sometimes need to remember that my children from foster child’s biological parents are people in need, and they deserve my kindness and sympathy, not my anger.
 By working with them, and by showing them kindness and compassion, I can not only help them, I can show their children an important lesson in love and humanity, and help them in their own walk towards healing.